-Housing in the Wheaton Sector Plan area consists of nearly 2,700 single- and multifamily units.
-Most of the single-family housing was built more than 40 years ago, placing it among the older and smaller housing in the County.
+Housing within the Wheaton Sector Plan Study Area consists of nearly 2,700 single- and multi-family units.
+Most of the single-family housing was built more than 40 30% of their incomes on housing may be years ago, placing it among the older and smaller housing in the County.

-Of the 845 single-family houses, nearly 20 percent (159) has been converted to licensed rental units.
-Of the 576 condominium units, more than 10 percent (59) have been converted to licensed rental units.
-When the single-family and individually-owned condo rentals are added to licensed rental units, about 50 percent of the units in the area are rentals (DHCA, 2008-09).
+Of the 845 single-family homes, nearly 20% (159) has been converted to licensed rental units.
+Of the 576 condominium units, more than 10% (59) have been converted to licensed rental units. on housing.
+When the single-family and individuallyowned condo rentals are added to the units in licensed multifamily rental properties, about 50% of the units in the Study Area are rentals (DHCA, 2008-09).

-The median sales price for a singlefamily house (used and new, detached and attached, combined) in the area was \$416,000 in 2008, which was not affordable to either households earning the median household income in the area (slightly more than \$30,000 annually) or to households earning the Washington Metropolitan Area Median Income (AMI) in FY 2008 (\$102,700).
+The median sales price for a singlefamily house (used and new, detached and attached, combined) in the Study Area was \$416,000 in 2008, which was not affordable to either households earning the median household income in the Study Area (slightly more than \$30,000 annually) or to households earning the Washington Metropolitan Area Median Income (AMI) in FY 2008 (102,700).

-Households that spend more than 30 percent of their incomes on housing may be considered "burdened."1 In 2008, the Census Update Survey2 reported that in the Wheaton CBD, which is included in the planning area, over 50 percent of rental households may be cost burdened.
+Households that spend more than considered "burdened."1 In 2008, the Census Update Survey2 reported that in the area of the Wheaton CBD, which is included in the study area, over 50 percent of rental households may be cost burdened, because they spent more than 30% of their income

-The median 2008 land assessment for single-family detached homes is four times the median assessment in 2000, which is primarily the result of significant increases in the value of land in the area.
+The median 2008 land assessment for single-family detached homes is four times the median assessment in 2000, which is primarily the result of significant increases in the value of land in the Study Area.